mateusz-peczkowski/harvest-php-form-integration/README.md

 ## Actions
 - Duplicate entries from one day to many days
-- Remove entries for specific day
+- Remove entries for a specific day
-- Set hours for entries for specific day based on another day
+- Set hours for entries for a specific day based on another day

 ## Requirements
 - PHP 8.1 or higher